8-Day Morocco Trekking Tour

 Morocco Trekking Tour Highlights

-- Explore the hustle and bustle of Marrakesh’s souks and frenetic Jemma el-Fna Square.
+- Explore the hustle and bustle of Marrakech’s souks, historic medina, colorful markets, gardens, palaces, and the energetic atmosphere of Jemaa el-Fna Square.

-- Take a week to fully submerge yourself in the centuries-old agricultural traditions of the Central High Atlas.
+- Spend several days walking through mountain landscapes and fully immerse yourself in the centuries-old agricultural traditions of the Central High Atlas.

 What is typically included in a Morocco trekking tour?